slinGitHub/CheckInsetWeb/privacyPolicy.md

   Since no data is transmitted to us, all data processing takes place exclusively on the user’s device.

 7. Changes to This Privacy Policy
-  We reserve the right to update this Privacy Policy if app functionality changes or legal requirements are updated.
+  I reserve the right to update this Privacy Policy if app functionality changes or legal requirements are updated.

 8. Contact
-  If you have any questions regarding privacy, please contact us:
+  If you have any questions regarding privacy, please contact me:

 Email: labs.busch(at)gmail.com